Murder of John Alan West: Trial

 Allen and Evans were committed for trial by Workington Magistrates after a two-day hearing.
-The trial was initially put down for Lancaster Assizes, but on application by the defence was transferred to Manchester Assizes.
+The trial was initially put down for Lancaster Assizes, but on application by the defence was transferred to Manchester Crown Court.
 The joint trial before Mr Justice Ashworth began on 23 June; Joseph Cantley QC led the prosecution, with Allen defended by F. J. Nance and R. G. Hamilton, and Evans defended by Griffith Guthrie Jones QC.
 The indictment was for capital murder under the Homicide Act 1957, because West had been killed in the course of a theft (there was an additional charge of robbery with aggravation of two bank pass books and a gold watch).
 Allen claimed to have struck West only a few blows, and that Evans used the knife.
 Evans' defence was that the robbery had been suggested by Allen (if West refused a loan), and he had gone along with it only provided there was no violence.

 The most important witness at the trial was Mrs Allen, who was called in her husband's defence.
 She stuck to her statement that Evans had let Allen into West's house, and that both men had been responsible for attacking West.
 She also testified that Evans had thrown the knife used to murder West out of the window of the car at Windermere, Westmorland, and that Evans had made an incriminatory remark apparently referring to stabbing West.
 In cross-examination she accepted that Evans had been more than a lodger to her; Evans' counsel then produced affectionate letters which she had written to Evans in Durham Prison while he was awaiting trial.
 The affectionate tone had suddenly ended when she heard Evans' account of the murder at the Magistrates' Court, and she had then written of her "deep and bitter hatred" of him.
 The judge later directed the jury to treat her evidence with caution; however the prosecution obtained permission to introduce her first statement which showed that her story had remained consistent.

 In summing up, the judge asked the jury to decide whether the murder had been committed by one of the two men alone; in the latter case the other would be found guilty only of non-capital murder at the most.
 After considering the case for three hours the jury found both men equally guilty, and both were sentenced to "suffer death in the manner authorised by law".